openpnp/openpnp/README.md

 ## Get Started

 OpenPnP is still under development.
-If you would like to keep up with our progress you can Watch this project, check out [our Twitter](http://twitter.com/openpnp), or [join the discussion group](http://groups.google.com/group/openpnp).
+If you would like to keep up with our progress you can [Watch this project on GitHub](http://github.com/openpnp/openpnp), check out [our Twitter](http://twitter.com/openpnp), or [join the discussion group](http://groups.google.com/group/openpnp).

 ## Get Involved

-If you'd like to be involved in the development of OpenPnP, please [join the discussion group](http://groups.google.com/group/openpnp) and let us know how you can help.
+If you'd like to be involved in the development of OpenPnP, please [join the discussion group](http://groups.google.com/group/openpnp), introduce yourself and let us know how you can help.

 ## Thanks